 * * 1 12 * command/script

-Following entry will run this command/script on every monday, after every 1 minute:
+The following entry will run this command/script every monday, after every 1 minute:

 * * * * 1 command/script

 The following entry will run this command/script at 8 AM daily: